 - When will I hear about my new premium?

-- My premium increased more than the national average percentage.
-Why did this happen?
+- My premium increase is different to the national average percentage.
+Why?

 - Why has my premium gone up when my benefits haven't increased, and I've made few or no claims?